| | |

 the high moral ground in the world, the most strategically important territory for us to occupy as we struggle with the enemies

+of freedom.
 Our influence in the world is directly affected by our actions with respect

 to those we detain.
 The prisoners in Guantanamo have been held there, largely incommunicado, for four years.
 That fact alone